Skip to main content

 Your GP may also recommend:

-• having a sight test if you're having problems with your vision, even if you already wear glasses
+• a sight test if you're having problems with your vision, even if you already wear glasses

 • having an electrocardiogram (ECG) and checking your blood pressure while lying and standing